msqr1/importizer/README.md

 Do you need help converting your header-based codebase to C++20 modules? importizer can help.

-Please note that the tool not very stable, I would love feedback for improvement before 1.0.0!

 What does it do?
 - Convert ```#include``` statements to ```import``` statement, as well as creating the GMF
 - Takes you on the way to modularizing your codebase.
-- **You would still have to manually choose what to export after running.**
+- **The only thing left to do is manually choosing what to export.**

 importizer supports two modularization scheme:
 - Complete modularization: You want to ditch header-based code altogether and embrace C++ modules.
 This is the default.